juandruiz/testing-tech/README.md

-this is a repository where I test different technologies for learning and interviewing purposes.
+this is a repository that I used as a playground where I test different technologies for learning and practicing purposes.